phy25/tweetpi/README.md

 ## Use within shell

 This library provides a shell access.
+For demo you can [see it on asciinema](https://asciinema.org/a/214612).

 Examples first.
 I can get an annotated video like the demo above like: